 Pros of SoFi Loans

-- Multiple perks for members: Those who use SoFi products are referred to as “members” and have access to extra benefits like one-on-one career coaching, action plans to increase your value in the market, exclusive events, and more.
+- Multiple perks for members: Those who use SoFi products are referred to as “members” and have access to extra benefits like one-on-one career coaching, a free will-drafting service, exclusive events, and more.

-- Borrow up to $100,000: SoFi is one of the few lenders that will allow borrowers to get an unsecured personal loan of up to $100,000, which is higher than some other lenders.
+- Borrow up to $100,000: SoFi is one of the few lenders that will allow borrowers to get an unsecured personal loan of up to $100,000.

 - No fees: SoFi doesn’t charge prepayment or origination fees.
 Additionally, there are no late fees.

 - Unemployment protection: Receive up to 12 months of forbearance if you lose your job through no fault of your own.
 To get this perk, you need to work with SoFi’s team to help you find new employment.

 - A strong credit profile is recommended: While SoFi looks at a variety of factors when it makes its loan decisions, its 670 credit score requirement is higher than other personal loan lenders.
 For example, if you have fair credit, a lender like LendingPoint, which requires a minimum credit score of 585, may be a better fit.